iAmWillShepherd/CSCI-E-34/README.md

 > Write a paragraph or two discussing what you consider to be the essence of your project’s UX needs.

-The trainer app needs to make creating and sharing workouts as simple and frictionless as possible.
-That means that the app needs has to be flexible enough to support arbitrary workout plans: trainers shouldn't have to jump through hoops to switch from a paper based program to this application.
-The client facing part of the app needs to make logging workout progress as quick as possible.
-So, the essence of my project's UX needs is ease of workout program creation and speed of logging workout progress.
+The trainer app needs to make creating and sharing workouts as simple and frictionless as possible for trainers and athletes.
+That means that the app needs has to be flexible enough to support arbitrary workout plans: they shouldn't have to jump through hoops to switch from a paper based program to this application.
+The client facing part of the app needs to make finding a trainer and signing up as seamless as possible and logging workout progress needs to be simple and quick.
+Clients and trainers may have a pre-existing relationship, but I will focus on those that do not have a pre-existing relationship with a trainer.
+This means there has to be an easy way for clients to search for and signup with a trainer.

 > On what sort of hardware and software will the users be using your application?